ZixiZhaoxjy/Pulse_VAE/README.md

 # Rapid and Sustainable Pretreatment for Retired Battery Recycling Amid Random Conditions Using Generative Machine Learning
 Rapid and accurate pretreatment for state of health (SOH) estimation in retired batteries is crucial for recycling sustainability.
 Data-driven approaches, while innovative in SOH estimation, require exhaustive data collection and are sensitive to retirement conditions.
 Here we show that the generative machine learning strategy can alleviate such a challenge, validated through a unique dataset of 2720 retired lithium-ion battery samples, covering 3 cathode material types, 3 physical formats, 4 capacity designs, and 4 historical usages.
 With generated data, a simple regressor realizes an accurate pretreatment, with mean absolute percentage errors below 6%, even under unseen retirement conditions.
-Obviating the need for exhaustive data curation, the generative paradigm saves 5.30 billion USD in electricity costs and reduces 13.27 billion kilograms of CO2 emissions, based on a conservative 2030 battery retirement scenario worldwide.
-Such an environmental benefit accounts for 2.23 billion trees for global reforestation.
-This paper highlights exploiting limited datasets for exploring the extended data space for complex systems, where data-driven methods hold promise, yet data are time-consuming, expensive, and polluting to retrieve.

 # Setup
 ## Enviroments